-Mr. Wong Sze Lok ("Mr Wong"), aged 47, was appointed as an independent non-executive Director on 12 July 2018, and is also a member of the Remuneration Committee, Nomination Committee and Corporate Governance Committee and the chairman of the Audit Committee.
+Mr. Wong Sze Lok ("Mr. Wong"), aged 48, was appointed as an independent non-executive Director on 12 July 2018, and is also a member of the Remuneration Committee, Nomination Committee and Corporate Governance Committee and the chairman of the Audit Committee.
 Mr. Wong is a fellow member of Hong Kong Institute of Certified Public Accountants, a member of The Institute of Chartered Accountants in England & Wales and a Certified Information Systems Auditor.
 Mr. Wong obtained a bachelor of arts in accountancy from Hong Kong Polytechnic University in 1996 and a master of management from Macquarie University in 2004.
+Mr. Wong has served as the company secretary of Unitas Holdings Limited (stock code: 8020), the shares of which are listed on GEM of the Stock Exchange, since August 2018.
+Mr. Wong has also been appointed as an independent nonexecutive director of TBK & Sons Holdings Limited (stock code: 1960), the shares of which are listed on the Main Board of the Stock Exchange, with effect from 4 February 2021.
 Mr. Wong was appointed as the chief financial officer of Century Entertainment International Holdings Limited (stock code: 959, formerly known as Amax International Holdings Limited) from 2012 to 2019, the shares of which are listed on the Main Board of the Stock Exchange.
 Prior to working for Century Entertainment International Holdings Limited (formerly known as Amax International Holdings Limited), Mr. Wong had held senior positions at an international professional accounting firm and several listed companies and accumulated extensive professional experience in auditing and corporate governance.
-The letter of appointment of Mr. Wong, the independent non-executive Director, has been renewed for a further term of one year commencing on 1 April 2020.
+The letter of appointment of Mr. Wong, the independent non-executive Director, has been renewed for a further term of one year commencing on 1 April 2021.
 Mr. Wong is entitled to a Director's fee of HK\$10,000 per month as at the date of this Annual Report.